 Classroom rules will be established by each classroom teacher based upon our school mission statement, character education program, and Student Code of Conduct.
 Classroom misbehavior will be handled by the classroom teacher.
-Serious offenses will be referred to the building principal.
+Serious offenses and repeated misbehaviors will be referred to the building principal.

-GLEN ROCK BOARD OF EDUCATION Glen Rock, NJ 07452 FILE CODE: 5131.2 Policy
+FILE CODE: 5131.2

+Policy